2019 Jones Backcountry Adventure Grant

 The Jones Live Like Liz Award has the same criteria as the Jones Backcountry Adventure Grant but the grant is open only to female applicants.
 In September 2014, Jones ambassador and aspiring mountain guide Liz Daley was killed in an avalanche accident in Argentina.
 This award is dedicated to Liz and the radiant passion for splitboard exploration that she was known for.
 The 2019 Jones Live Like Liz Award will also offer $1500 plus a Jones splitboard, skins and backpack to the grant recipient.

-The application period for both grants is October 1, 2018 to December 1, 2018.
-Please note that all applications must be submitted by 11:59pm MST on December 1, 2018 and no late submission will be accepted.
+The application period for both grants is October 1, 2018 to November 30, 2018.
+Please note that all applications must be submitted by 11:59pm MST on November 30, 2018 and no late submissions will be accepted.
 Award winners will be announced after all the applications have been reviewed by the committee.
 Jones Snowboards company founder Jeremy Jones and Jones brand managers will review all applications and select the recipients.

 AAC membership is required.
 AAC membership includes $12,500 of combined rescue coverage, valid internationally through Global Rescue.
 Additional member benefits include gear discounts, access to AAC lodging facilities--including the AAC's Snowbird Hut in nestled in the southern Talkeetna Mountains of Alaska, and much more.
 Short-term adult and discounted junior memberships for applicants under 29 are available.
 Learn more about member benefits to backcountry snowboarders and skiers and join today!